-The DSU requires clock signals for each of the cores, internal logic, and external interfaces.
+The DSU-AE requires clock signals for each of the cores, internal logic, and external interfaces.
 The following table describes the clocks.

-Table A3-1 DSU clock signals
+Table A3-1 DSU-AE clock signals

-Signal Description CORECLK[CN:0] The per-core clocks for all core logic including L1 caches and L2 caches.
+Signal Description CORECLK[CN:0] The per-core clocks for all core logic including L1 and L2 caches.
 SCLK The clock for the SCU and L3 memory system, including the ACE or CHI master interface.
-SCLK is also used for any cores that are configured to run synchronously to the DSU.
-PCLK The clock for the DebugBlock and DSU debug APB interfaces.
-Note ATCLK The clock for the ATB trace buses output from the DSU.
-Note All ATB buses output from the DSU share the same clock.
-GICCLK The clock for the GIC AXI-stream interface between the DSU and an external GIC.
-PERIPHCLK The clock for peripheral logic inside the DSU such as timers, and clock and power management logic.
+SCLK is also used for any cores that are configured to run synchronously to the DSU-AE.
+PCLK The clock for the DebugBlock and DSU-AE debug APB interfaces.
+Note ATCLK The clock for the ATB trace buses output from the DSU-AE.
+Mote GICCLK The clock for the GIC AXI-stream interface between the DSU-AE and an external GIC.
+PERIPHCLK The clock for peripheral logic inside the DSU-AE such as timers, and clock and power management logic.

 All clocks can be driven fully asynchronously to each other.
-The DSU contains all the necessary synchronizing logic for crossing between clock domains.
+The DSU-AE contains all the necessary synchronizing logic for crossing between clock domains.
 There are no clock dividers and no latches in the design.
 The entire design is rising edge triggered.